 Ward Shore Park Permeable Parking – 2021

-With support by the EPA Section 319 grant program, the Coastal Federation and Town of Swansboro removed sections of asphalt and compacted turf at Ward Shore Park and replaced it with rock filled permeable paving grids to allow stormwater to soak into the ground to reduce runoff while also providing public parking.
+With support from the EPA Section 319 grant program, the Coastal Federation and Town of Swansboro removed sections of asphalt and compacted turf at Ward Shore Park and replaced it with rock-filled permeable paving grids to allow stormwater to soak into the ground to reduce runoff while also providing public parking.

-Second Permeable Parking Lot at Town Hall — 2019
+Second Swansboro Town Hall Permeable Parking – 2019

-In the fall of 2019, the federation, Town of Swansboro and Onslow Soil and Water Conservation District partnered to install a 2,000-gallon and 3,000 gallon cistern purchased from Rainstorm Solutions.
+In the fall of 2019, the Federation, the Town of Swansboro, and Onslow Soil and Water Conservation District partnered to install a 2,000-gallon and 3,000-gallon cistern purchased from Rainstorm Solutions.
 The Cisterns are harvesting rain from the Town’s fire department and public works buildings.

 Swansboro Town Hall Rain Garden – 2019